• Skip to primary navigation

 What is proofing

-The fermentation of sourdough (and conventional yeast bread as well) is divided into two parts of fermentation: bulk fermentation (some call this the first rise) and proofing (also called second or final rise).
+The fermentation of sourdough (and conventional yeast bread) consists of two stages: bulk fermentation (also known as the first rise) and proofing (also called the second or final rise).

-After the bulk ferment is finished, the dough is shaped into a boule, baguette, loaf, or a parshape like a dough ball that will be shaped into pizza after the rest.
+After the bulk ferment is finished, shape the dough into a boule, baguette, loaf, or a parshape like a dough ball that will be shaped into pizza after the rest.

 In this shape, the dough is put into a loaf pan, flaxcloth couche for baguettes, proofing basket or bannetton, a baking sheet, or other container specified in the recipe.